-Our WDB's Youth Council Committee is currently discussing the re-design and update of an existing resource mapping project regarding youth service delivery programs.
-Through identification and research, we can determine best practices, unique programming ideas and streamline referral methods and service provision.
+Our WDB's Youth Council Committee is continually discussing best practices, unique programming ideas and streamline referral methods and service provision.
 The Youth Council Committee is made up of SCWDB Board members and community leaders with expertise or interest in Youth activities.
 This committee represents a wide cross section of employers and service providers, including local hospitals, manufacturers, government, labor and OVR.
 These individuals bring expertise related to the recruiting, training and employment of youth, and are dedicated to ensuring a youth program that is inclusive, successful, and leads to expanded opportunity for area youth.

 Through resource leveraging with other youth development programs, SCWDB is able to effectively support and fill gaps in the family, educational, and social frameworks that are often missing in the lives of at-risk youth.
 Ensuring youth receive access to all 14 WIOA Youth Program Elements, the WDB partners with a number of local entities such as: All Southwest Corner Workforce Development Area School Districts and Career and Technology Centers, County and State/Federal funded organizations including Housing Authority(s) of Beaver, Washington and Greene counties and local county assistance offices; local municipalities and townships; Community Based Organizations such as Title II providers, alternative schools and county juvenile justice systems.
-The linkages afforded through the SCWDB PA CareerLink[®] system partners further assure coordination and elimination of duplicate services.
-Our local WDB PA CareerLink[®] centers facilitate onsite contact with the above mentioned organizations.
+The linkages afforded through the SCWDB PA CareerLink® system partners further assure coordination and elimination of duplicate services.
+Our local WDB PA CareerLink® centers facilitate onsite contact with the above mentioned organizations.
 This contact provides opportunities for youth referral and ongoing case management interaction.